veryraregaming/magisk-furtif-pi5/README.md

 usage: build.py [-h] [-n NAME] [-c CLONE]

 options:
-  -h, --help                    show this help message and exit -n NAME, --name NAME           Name for the clone.
+  -h, --help                     Show this help message and exit -n NAME, --name String         Name for the clone.
-  -c CLONE, --clone CLONE        Number of clones to create.
+  -c CLONE, --clone Number       Number of clones to create.

 example:
   If you set the name in the APK tool as `H96-*`, running the following command: